Qinglin's blog

 After passing through the forest, I saw the sea.

-It was a sea rising steadily in the distance, even becoming the backdrop for the moon.
-Pale yellow moonlight, as if fermented, spilled across the surface of the sea.
-Some slender birds were pecking at the shore, their feathers tinted with the color of moonlight.
+A sea that kept rising in the distance, until it had even become the backdrop of the moon.
+Moonlight, milky-yellow as if fermented, poured down upon the water.
+A few slender birds were pecking at it, their feathers also the color of the moonlight.

-The wind was gentle and languid, swaying the shadows of the trees.
-The stars were sparse, and with a wisp of broken cloud, they seemed to be washed onto the train window by the sound of water.
-The waves came rushing forward, receded again, then vanished into the train’s steady advance.
+The wind was tender and languid, stirring the shadows of the trees.
+The stars were scattered and few; together with a small patch of broken cloud, they were all washed onto the train window by the sound of water.
+The waves came rushing toward me, then drew back, then were drowned in the train's advance.

 Except for time.
-She never waits for me.
+She has never once waited for me.